Variational Gaussian Approximation in Replica Analysis of Parametric Models

 By rewriting the dataset average as in the derivation of the GC formalism, and replacing the expectation $\E_{r}^{\beta,n}$ with $\E_{r,\gc}^{\beta,n}$, we obtain the following compact forms:

 which further yield

 In these expressions, the expectation with respect to the GC replicated system plays the role of a cavity bias at the data point $z$.
-In particular, the formula for the training error shows that the factor $e^{-\beta\sum_{a=1}^r l(\theta^a;z)}$ appears as a bias because the evaluation point is included in the training dataset.
+In particular, the formula for the training error shows that the factor $e^{-\beta\sum_{a=1}^r l(\theta^a;z)}$ appears as a bias due to the inclusion of the evaluation point in the training dataset.